Welcome to this month's newsletter!

 That's what we are going to explore.

-Much of the following contents is just videos.
+Much of the following content is just videos.
 I think they are important as they help understand that our online activities take place in public, and can have consequences we never expected or thought about.

 Start with opening your browser security and privacy settings.
 Read all of them, and change some.